giomine/Chuchu-Pacman/README.md

 ## Key Learnings/Takeaways

-I gained a lot more confidence tackling unfamiliar problems since I was able to implement a pathfinder, something I had not heard of before, within the given time.
+I gained a lot more confidence tackling unfamiliar problems since I was able to implement a pathfinder, something I had not heard of before, within the given time.<br>
 It was also fascinating to learn what amazing things can be created on a dynamic grid and I would love to use this for more projects.

 ## Bugs

-I was very attentive to bugs throughout this project so I was able to squash most of them as they appeared.
+I was very attentive to bugs throughout this project so I was able to squash most of them as they appeared.<br>
 The trickiest bug occurred while creating the pathfinder.
 Initially only the fourth ghost followed Pacman everywhere while the other three ghosts only followed left and right.
 Using coloured console logs and checking each part of the pathfinder, I was able to narrow down the issue.
 Eventually I found that it was only the up and down movements that weren’t working correctly, and this led to the discovery that I had just written two lines in the wrong place.
 Then all I had to do was switch them over and the issue was fixed!
 ![debugging](./readme_images/Picture11.png)
 ![switch](./readme_images/Picture12.png)